 Whenever there is a build or descend in a Swimfit session I always take an extra moment to explain what this means.
 But after double checking everyone got it, there is still always one who does it the wrong way.
-So to tackle this #1 confusion I'll explain the difference for once and for all!
+So to tackle this #1 confusion I'll explain the difference once and for all!

-I always like to make swim sets fun and adding builds and descends to session does just that.
+I always like to make swim sets fun and adding builds and descends to sessions does just that.
 It gives your set a bit of colour and challenges you to find different gears and paces.

-After a nice easy warm up and before getting into the main set I like adding '4 x 50 Free Build' to get your heart rate to spike for short bursts.
-By the time you get to the main set your body will be ready to go fast.
+After a nice easy warm-up and before getting into the main set I like adding '4 x 50 Free Build' to get your heart rate to spike for short bursts.
+By the time you get to the main set, your body will be ready to go fast.

 So what do I expect you to do when '4 x 50 Free Build' is in your set?

 You will start each 50 easy and gradually build up your speed within that 50.
 By the last 5 meters you should be hitting top speed.
 You should be breathing heavily when finishing each 50 with an elevated heart rate.
 Take about 15 seconds rest to get your breathing under control and heart rate down and you'll be ready to go for the second 50 build, starting easy again and finishing fast.

 Besides getting your body ready for a speed set I also use this for technique reasons.
 A 50 build is a perfect opportunity to set yourself up with great technique when you start easy and try to maintain your form when going faster.
 If this is the goal of the build I would advise not to aim for top speed but instead go from a 60% to an 80% effort level as you'll be more likely to mess up your form when going too fast.

 When I'm training for a long-distance race I love putting in a 1km build to see how far I can push myself at the end of the 1km.
 I usually find there is some extra pace hiding somewhere in my toes for that last 100 meters!